Scalr/agent-helm/charts/agent-job/docs/cache-persistence-efs.md

 Note the access point ID (`fsap-...`) of the created resource — you will need it for the PersistentVolume in the next step.

 > [!IMPORTANT]
-> The root directory path must be a dedicated directory that does not yet exist on the file system (not `/`).
-The creation ownership and permissions are applied only when EFS creates the directory — for an already-existing path they are silently ignored, leaving a root-owned directory the agent user cannot write to.
-Access points are immutable, so a misconfigured one must be deleted and re-created.
+> The path must not exist on the EFS filesystem yet.
+EFS creates it on first use and applies the uid/gid/permissions you set.
+If the path already exists, those settings are ignored and the directory keeps its original ownership — which is typically root, so the agent can't write to it.
+If that happens, delete the access point and create a new one; you can't edit it after creation.

 ## Step 2: Create the EFS-backed PersistentVolume and PersistentVolumeClaim